Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Introduction

-\textbf{Paper Organization}: The paper is organized as follows.
+\textbf{Paper Organization}: The survey is organized as per the underlying principles and methodologies (see Fig. \ref{piechart}).
+We present the background of modular systems in Section \ref{modularsection}.
 Section \ref{s_architecture} provides an overview of the End-to-End autonomous driving pipeline architecture.
-This is followed by sections \ref{input} and \ref{output}, which discuss the input and output modalities of the system.
-Section \ref{learning} comprehensively covers learning methods, from imitation learning to reinforcement learning.
-The domain adaptation from simulators is explained in section \ref{domain}.
+This is followed by sections \ref{input} and \ref{output}, which discuss the input and output modalities of the End-to-End system.
+Section \ref{learning} comprehensively covers End-to-End learning methods, from imitation learning to reinforcement learning.
+The domain adaptation is explained in section \ref{domain}.
 Next, we explore the safety aspect of End-to-End approaches in section \ref{safety}.
 The importance of explainability and interpretability is discussed in section \ref{explainability}.
 The evaluation of the End-to-End system consists of open and closed-loop evaluations, which are discussed in section \ref{evaluation}.
 The relevant datasets and the simulator are presented in section \ref{s_dataset}.
 Finally, sections \ref{s_future} and \ref{conclusion} provide the future research direction and conclusion, respectively.